Last Updated on 01.12.2022

-If you are looking for a way to make money online, or have been trying different methods without success, think about selling candles.
+If you are looking for a way to make money online or trying different methods without success, think about selling candles.
 One of the best parts about candle sales is that they can be shipped anywhere in the world!
-If you want to learn how to ship candles successfully, this article will cover all of your questions and provide helpful tips.
+If you want to learn how to send candles successfully, this article will cover all your questions and provide helpful tips.

 Cushion Your Candles

-Wrapping your candles properly is an important part of shipping them.
-Properly wrapping your candles will ensure that they are not damaged or broken in transit.
+Wrapping your candles properly is an integral part of shipping them.
+Properly covering your candles will ensure that they are not damaged or broken in transit.
 How do you package candles for shipping?

-Wrap each candle individually in packing paper and wrap them again individually in bubble wrap.
-A good way to ensure that a candle arrives without any damage is by wrapping it with some protective material like bubble wrap!
+Wrap each candle individually in packing paper and wrap it again in bubble wrap.
+An excellent way to ensure that a candle arrives without damage is by covering it with some protective material like bubble wrap!

 The person who will receive your gift would rather spend just a few minutes unwrapping their present than opening up an envelope and seeing broken, chipped candles waiting for them.